 The SSH File Transfer Protocol is a network protocol that provides file access, file transfer, and file management functionalities over SSH.

 By using SFTP, you can easily change, browse, and edit files on your Raspberry Pi.
-SFTP is easier to set up than FTP once Raspbian has SSH enabled.
-For security reasons, since the November 2016 release of Raspbian, the SSH server has been disabled by default.
+SFTP is easier to set up than FTP once Raspberry Pi OS has SSH enabled.
+For security reasons, since the November 2016 release of Raspberry Pi OS, the SSH server has been disabled by default.
 To enable it, please follow these instructions.)